Are you wondering what activities you can do in the Sahara Desert? Here’s a guide.

 Thrilling Times on Morocco Desert Tours

-Another thrilling activity you can do in the Sahara Desert is sandboarding, which is almost identical to perhaps the more widely known snowboarding, but without the cold, or the snow.
+Another exciting activity you can do in the Sahara Desert is sandboarding, which is almost identical to perhaps the more widely known snowboarding, but without the cold, or the snow.
 Simply climb the towering dunes with your board and ride right down, either standing, sitting or lying on your stomach — the latter two positions are recommended for those new to the sport and just practicing for greater rides to come.

 If you’re looking for something totally different in the Sahara, why not consider a Sufi meditation retreat?
 This age-old practice involves developing a personal relationship with God by deepening your knowledge and exploring your mind.
 We organise the logistics for Sufi meditation retreats in the desert once a year, and if this is something you might be interested in, do get in touch.